fboender/ansible-cmdb/docs/dev.md

 Ansible-cmdb uses [sla (the Simple Little Automator)](https://github.com/fboender/sla) to do builds and run tests.

-You don't need to have `sla` installed`.
+You don't need to have `sla` installed.
 You can run rules directly in your shell.
 For example, to run the `test` rule:

 	$ . build.sla && test